rstinejr/FunctorFun/README.md

 ## Intro

 I recently worked on a C++ project in which the boost::program_options library is used to parse a config file.
-Great stuff: do the messy work in a well-vetted library, etc.  But I found myself baffled by the what that options are described.
+Great stuff: have a well-vetted library do messy, error-prone work for you, *etc*.
+But I found myself baffled by the what that options are described.
 From the [Boost doc on program options](http://www.boost.org/doc/libs/1_60_0/doc/html/program_options/tutorial.html):

 ```
 int opt;